tetratelabs/qcon-labs/docs/environment.md

     - Your instructor will demonstrate the process of accessing and configuring your environment, described below.
     - The instructions below explain in detail how to access your account, select your project, and launch the cloud shell.

-1. Local:  Yet another option is to run a Kubernetes cluster on your local machine using [Minikube](https://minikube.sigs.k8s.io/docs/start/){target=_blank}, [Kind](https://kind.sigs.k8s.io/docs/user/quick-start/){target=_blank}, or similar tooling.
-This option entails minimum resource (CPU and memory) requirements *and* you will need to ensure that ingress to loadbalancer-type services functions.
-Here is a recipe for creating a local Kubernetes cluster with [k3d](https://k3d.io/){target=_blank}:

-    ```shell
-    k3d cluster create my-istio-cluster \
-        --api-port 6443 \
-        --k3s-arg "--disable=traefik@server:0" \
-        --port 80:80@loadbalancer
-    ```

-Be sure to:

-- Configure your `kubeconfig` file to point to your cluster.
-- Follow the instructions [at the bottom of this page](#artifacts) to download the artifacts you will need for the upcoming labs.

 If you are bringing your own Kubernetes cluster, please skip ahead to the [artifacts](#artifacts) section at the bottom of this page.

 ## Log in to GCP